 A brief written explanation must accompany video, website or interactive pieces.
 The explanation should answer: What was your part in the creation of the piece?
 What is the piece about?
 Who is the audience or user?

-Complete the top portion of the Design Studies Information Form.
-Place the entire form at the front of a presentation folder that also includes your table of contents and written statement.
-This presentation folder should be placed inside your portfolio in front of your artwork.
+The information forms need to be in the front of a presentation folder that also includes the table of contents and written statement.
+This presentation folder should then be placed in your portfolio in front of your artwork.

 The following items need to be included in the portfolio: